Hunting and Fishing

 Ursus arctos lasiotus

-(Ussuri brown bear, black grizzly or horse bear)
+(Ussuri brown bear, black grizzly)

 DESCRIPTION & TAXONOMY